ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public
 function readJsonFileSync(srcPath: string): Result<JsonValue>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
 //
 // @public
 class ReferenceJsonEditorRule extends JsonEditorRuleBase {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(options?: IJsonEditorOptions);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(options?: IJsonEditorOptions);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(options?: IJsonEditorOptions): Result<ReferenceJsonEditorRule>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static create(options?: IJsonEditorOptions): Result<ReferenceJsonEditorRule>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver editValue(value: JsonValue, state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" editValue(value: JsonValue, state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     //
     // @internal
     protected _extendContext(state: JsonEditorState, supplied: JsonValue): Result<IJsonContext | undefined>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver protected _options?: IJsonEditorOptions;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected _options?: IJsonEditorOptions;
+}

+// @public
+export class ReferenceMapKeyPolicy<T> {
+    constructor(options?: IReferenceMapKeyPolicyValidateOptions, isValid?: (key: string, item?: T) => boolean);
+    static defaultKeyPredicate(key: string): boolean;
+    // @internal (undocumented)
+    protected readonly _defaultOptions?: IReferenceMapKeyPolicyValidateOptions;
+    isValid(key: string, item?: T): boolean;
+    // @internal (undocumented)
+    protected readonly _isValid: (key: string, item?: T) => boolean;
+    validate(key: string, item?: T, __options?: IReferenceMapKeyPolicyValidateOptions): Result<string>;
+    validateItems(items: [string, T][], options?: IReferenceMapKeyPolicyValidateOptions): Result<[string, T][]>;
+    validateMap(map: Map<string, T>, options?: IReferenceMapKeyPolicyValidateOptions): Result<Map<string, T>>;
 }

 // @public